GrodTheGreat/Udemy-Django/README.md

-# Learn how to build web applications and websites with Python and the Django framework
+# Python Django - The Practical Guide

 Python is the **most popular programming language** of the world - it is versatile, easy to learn and very powerful!